beyaz/DotNetStringUtilities/README.md

-.Net String Utility methods like "".HasValue()
+.Net String Utility methods like "".HasValue() or "".IsNullOrEmpty()